How I Stopped Worrying and Started Loving PyLadies

 I’d like to conduct a small thought experiment with you to help you understand.
 I used a similar one before and it worked, so I thought I share.
 It’s not scientific and I omit details, I just try to force-think you into a situation so you may start to see the point.

 Imagine you’re a young white dude (chances are, this is the easy part).
 You happen to move into a perfectly mixed neighborhood: 50% blacks, 50% whites – we’ll keep it simple here.
 Your neighbors of both races like you and you like all your neighbors.
-Everything’s dandy so please resist the urge to mix racial issues into this hypothetical thought experiment.
-I could have used green aliens or talking narwhals, but I wanted to keep it realistic so you can imagine the situation better.
+Everything’s dandy2.

-Now let’s add you’re totally into watching basketball and want to learn to play it yourself.
-So you get your ball on Amazon and head to the next court.
+Now let’s add you love basketball and want to learn to play it.
+So, you get your ball on Amazon and head to the next court.
 A corner away you already see that you’ll be the only white dude on the court.

 How does this make you feel?

 Does it kind of feel repelling to come alone and be the only distinguishable person there?
 To be of a race that isn’t exactly well-represented in that sport?
-How comfortable would you be learning the basics?
+How comfortable would you be learning the basics with them?

 What would happen if you make a stupid beginner’s mistake?
-Probably something like this?
-They probably won’t say it – they’re nice guys after all and they like you – but you’ll always have this lingering feeling that they think or feel that way.
+Something like this?
+They won’t say it – they’re nice guys after all, and they like you.
+Maybe they even won’t think that.
+But you’ll always have this lingering feeling that they feel that way.
 That may even show by “gallantry” in the form that they go easy on you in games and you can tell that they never take you for full.

 If there were more of people like you, maybe.
 But being alone?
 Hmm…isn’t the soccer field with all the white guys suddenly much more appealing?
 Maybe basketball isn’t that cool anyway…